Welcome to Mangia Bedda!

-Welcome!
-I’m Nadia and I’m originally from Montreal and currently living in Laval, Quebec.
-I am the daughter of Sicilian-Italian immigrants who came to Canada in the 1950s.
 My first food related memory is that of my maternal grandmother visiting from Sicily when I was about three years old.
-Apparently I did not have much of an appetite back then (that has certainly changed) and she would constantly encourage me to eat by saying “mangia bedda”.
-“Mangia bedda” means “eat beautiful” in Sicilian.
-This term of endearment has stuck with me throughout my whole life and has been a great source of inspiration throughout this food journey.
+Apparently I did not have much of an appetite back then, but that has certainly changed!
+My nonna would constantly encourage me to eat by repeating the words mangia bedda in Sicilian.
+This basically translates as eat beautiful.
+This term of endearment has stuck with me throughout the years and has been a source of inspiration throughout this food journey.

-Thanks for stopping by and don’t hesitate to contact me if you have any comments, questions, specific requests or simply to say hello!
-If you cook any of my recipes please don’t forget to post a photo on Instagram or Facebook and tag me with #mangiabedda!
+Thanks for stopping by and don’t hesitate to contact me if you have any comments, questions, or simply to say hello!
+If you try out any of my recipes please don’t forget to post a photo on Instagram or Facebook and tag me with #mangiabedda or @mangiabedda!

 Check out some of my most popular posts: